 Payment terms which include discounts for early payment can be a strong incentive for customers to pay early.
 Early payment reduces DSOs and increases cash flow.
 Select a discount that is competitive, attractive, and affordable for your company.

 Late Fees or Interest Charges

 Late fees and interest charges can be a stick to prod customers to pay on-time, but they can also create friction with customers and be difficult to collect.
 If you decide to include late fees or interest charges in your payment terms, be sure your customers are made aware of them when they are on-boarded, and clearly state them on your invoice.

 Make it easy for your customers to pay you on-time.
 Include all forms of payment in your terms including: electronic transfers, ACH, credit cards, fintech payment processors such as PayPal, and paper checks.
 Accepting paper checks may be inconvenient and costly to process, but if they are preferable to past due and uncollectable AR.

 Creating invoice payment terms and conditions that prevent payment delays reduces DSOs, increases cash flow, improves efficiency, and enhances customer experience.
-AR automation provides the solutions your team needs to maximize performance and achieve KPI targets.
+Accounts receivable automation provides the solutions your team needs to maximize performance and achieve KPI targets.